-It is important that you schedule your initial health assessment appointment with your PCP within 90 days of enrollment.
+If you are new to your PCP, it is important to schedule your initial physical and annual wellness visits within 90 days of enrollment.
 The initial health assessment provides your PCP with a baseline for treating you.

 Changing your PCP